 1. Be Involved.

+One way to have a memorable experience in the University is to participate actively in the school.
 The tasking curriculum of the university may make it challenging to get involved in campus activities.
 However, creating or joining a college club or organization, finding a job on campus or taking part in campus events and activities can give new skills and help in self-development.

 These changes boost creativity, leadership and social skills, and can also serve as a significant replacement for work experience when going through your résumé for professional opportunities.
 The social skills you gained in university will be of benefit to you in life after university.
 For instance, when searching for the job that suits your career path, it is vital not only that you be qualified for the position, but that you fit into the work environment.
 As you build on the development of these social skills, it will be easier to fit into the work environment later.